QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 print(*l1)
 ```

-Similarly, `**` is also used to unpack arguments.
+Similarly, `**` is used to unpack arguments.

 The difference is that `**` unpacks *dictionaries* into *keyword arguments*.

-We can use them when there are many keyword arguments we would like to reuse for a function.
+`**` is often used when there are many keyword arguments we want to reuse.

-For example, assume we want to draw a few lines using synthetic data with parameter values.
+For example, assuming we want to draw multiple graphs using the same graphical settings,

-It may involve repetitively setting many graphical parameters, usually keyword arguments.
+it may involve repetitively setting many graphical parameters, usually defined using keyword arguments.

-In this case, we can use a dictionary to store these parameters and use `**` to unpack keyword arguments when they are needed.
+In this case, we can use a dictionary to store these parameters and use `**` to unpack dictionaries into keyword arguments when they are needed.

-Let's walk through a simple example together
+Let's walk through a simple example together and distinguish the use of `*` and `**`

 ```{code-cell} python3
 import numpy as np